Caldis/react-image-slideshow/README.md

 - 1.4.1
 Fix the bug when using ESC to quit the sildeshow
 Add the hover/active effect on switch button
+- 1.5.0
+Fix the action icon display when image not loading
+Add image reload button when image loading time out

 ## Credit
 - Special thank image of example pages from ```森画谨制```(http://weibo.com/senhuahua)